scrapy/scrapy/docs/topics/feed-exports.rst

 -----------------------------
 Default: ``None``

-An integer number that represents the number of scraped items stored in each output file.
-Whenever the number of items exceeds this setting, a new file is created and the output is redirected to it.
-The name of the new file will be selected based on the timestamp when the feed is being created and/or on the batch sequence number.
-Therefore you must specify %(batch_time)s or %(batch_id)s or both in :setting:`FEED_URI`.
+If assigned an integer number higher than ``0``, Scrapy generates multiple output files storing up to the specified number of items in each output file.

+When generating multiple output files, you must use at least one of the following placeholders in :setting:`FEED_URI` to indicate how the different output file names are
+generated:

-* ``%(batch_time)s`` - gets replaced by a timestamp when the feed is being created (e.g. `2020-03-28T14-45-08.237134`)
+* ``%(batch_time)s`` - gets replaced by a timestamp when the feed is being created (e.g. ``2020-03-28T14-45-08.237134``)

-* ``%(batch_id)s`` - gets replaced by the batch  sequence number of batch (e.g. `2` for the second file)
+* ``%(batch_id)s`` - gets replaced by the batch  sequence number of batch (e.g. ``2`` for the second file)

 For instance, if your settings include::